hicksjduk/channel/README.md

 boolean doSelect(Channel<Integer> channelA, Channel<Boolean> channelB, Channel<String> channelC)
 {
 	return Select.withCase(channelA, value -> {
-		// process value which is an Integer
+		// handle value which is an Integer
 	}).withCase(channelB, value -> {
-		// process value which is a Boolean
+		// handle value which is a Boolean
 	}).withCase(channelC, value -> {
-		// process value which is a String
+		// handle value which is a String
 	}).withDefault(() -> {
 		// do default processing
 	}).run();